 Radiation Therapy Not all patients will receive radiation therapy.
-Dates Received or Duration of Treatment
+Dates Received Area of Body Treated or Duration Dose of Treatment

 Stem Cell Transplantation Not all patients will receive a stem cell transplantation.
 Date of Transplantation Type of Transplantation Preparative Regimen